enmingliu/ExamplorePlus/README.md

-# ExamplorePlus: (For modification....)Visualizing API Usage at Scale
+# ExamplorePlus: API Usage Aggregation with Code Quality Metrics

 This repository contains the source code of Examplore.
 Please refer to our CHI 2018 paper *[Visualizing API Usage at Scale](http://web.cs.ucla.edu/~tianyi.zhang/examplore.pdf)* for details.